 We serve diverse millennials (aged 18-35) who (a) have not yet started a business but have an innovative idea, or (b) have an emerging business with less than $10,000 in capital and/or revenue.
 Whether the venture is in tech, the creative industries, consumer products or is socially-purposed, the Millennials Redefined program will provide resources and connect a national network of our community’s most promising entrepreneurs.
 With a model that infuses local partnerships and outreach, we aim to highlight home-grown start-up founders and CEOs, as well as promote inter-generational connections for collective economic growth and empowerment.

-Dynamic workshops, panels and speakers will engage entrepreneurs across eight cities: New York, Atlanta, Chicago, Dallas, New Orleans, Washington, DC, Oakland and St. Louis between February and August 2017.
-In addition to in-person workshops, at least 25 entrepreneurs per market will be selected to receive ongoing support, mentorship and consultation from the U.S. Black Chambers and partners on issues of business development, marketing and outreach, legal, finance and accounting, as well as pitch perfection.
+Dynamic workshops, panels and speakers will engage entrepreneurs across six cities: Atlanta, Detroit, Washington, DC, New Orleans, Dallas St. Louis, and Oakland between February and August 2017.
+In addition to in-person workshops, at least 25 entrepreneurs per market will be selected to receive ongoing support, mentorship and consultation from the U.S. Black Chambers and partners on issues of business development, marketing and outreach, legal, finance, and accounting, as well as pitch perfection.
 Following the nationwide tour, all participants are eligible to compete for a $5,000 equity-free investment in their venture through the Young, Gifted and Funded Business Plan and Pitch Competition.

 Millennial Entrepreneurs Redefined is funded by the U.S. Department of Commerce, Minority Business Development Agency’s Broad Agency Announcement.

 - Failure to Plan is Planning to Fail: The Art of the Business Plan

 So you want to start a business?
 Here’s step one.
 Participants will learn how to apply planning principles and design-thinking practices to successfully write a business plan and use that plan to apply the lean start-up methodology.